software-students-fall2023/5-final-project-project5dominators/README.md

 - visit the website on `http://localhost:5000` (Please make sure Carplay is turned off if you are using MacOS, as it will occupy port 5000)

+# TODO:

+[instructions for how to configure and run all parts of your project for any developer on any platform - these instructions must work!]

+[instructions for how to set up any environment variables and import any starter data into the database, as necessary, for the system to operate correctly when run.]

 ## Team Members
 - [Ethan Sha](https://github.com/EthanSha111)
 - [Ashley Luo](https://github.com/luoashley)